-3. Staff Application and Fees
+4. Staff Application and Fees

-3.1.
+4.1.
 Staff Application Fees

-The fee for all staff (scouter / rover / venture) is €60 / £50.
-This covers camp fees for the four nights and all meals from Thursday Lunch through to Sunday Lunch.
+The fee for all staff (scouter / rover / venture) is €75.
+This covers camp fees for the three nights and all meals from Thursday Lunch through to Sunday Lunch.
+Please note: all staff will be required to provide their own plate, bowl, cup, knife fork and spoon over the event.

-3.2.
+4.2.
 Accompanying Patrol Scouters